sheyidev/Alx_DjangoLearnLab/_notes/1-django-setup.md

 **Note** that the development server is designed for local development and testing purposes only.
 It should not be used in a production environment.

-When you’re ready to deploy your Django application, you’ll need to set up a production-ready web server like Apache or Nginx, along with a WSGI server like Gunicorn or uWSGI.
+When you’re ready to deploy your Django application, you’ll need to set up a production-ready web server like `Apache or Nginx`, along with a `WSGI server like Gunicorn or uWSGI`.

 ## Django Apps
-In the Django web framework, a project and an app are related but distinct concepts.
+In the Django web framework, a **project and an app** are related but distinct concepts.

-A Django project is a collection of settings and configurations for a particular Django web application.
-It acts as a container for one or more Django apps.
+A Django project is a collection of `settings and configurations` for a particular Django web application. `It acts as a container for one or more Django apps.`

- It defines the database settings, installed apps, middleware, templates, and other project-level configurations.
+ `It defines the database settings, installed apps, middleware, templates, and other project-level configurations.`

-On the hand, an app in Django is a self-contained, reusable module that represents a specific functionality or feature of your web application.
+On the hand, an `app in Django is a self-contained, reusable module` that represents a `specific functionality or feature of your web application.`

 A Django project can have multiple apps, each responsible for a specific aspect of the application.